xrdocs/8000/_tutorials/cisco-8000-peering-telemetry-demo.md

 The Grafana dashboard used for the demo is attached in the github as a JSON file.
 It can be imported into your own environment.
 Following parameters must be adapted:
 - datasource: you must put your own TSDB, configured in Grafana
 - source: you must put your exact device hostname

+# Conclusion

+Cisco 8000 is a great fit for peering role.
+It offers multiple form factors to cover all the capacity needs.
+With more than 20 year of field exposure in carrier-class environment, IOS XR BGP stack is fast, scalable, reliable and secure.
+Cisco Silicon One feature-set and associated scale is complete for this network function.
+Last, as demonstrated in the video, IOS XR YANG modules can provide full visibility on multiple critical components used for this role.